gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 $ terraform refresh
 ```

-If this is not done then Ansible will try to use the original IP address of
+If this is not done then Ansible will try to use the initial IP address of
 your EC2 instance and you will get a server not found error since the server
-will have your elastic IP address.
+will not be associated with your elastic IP address.

 ### Ansible

+The Ansible software is a tool for provisioning, managing configuration and
+deploying applications using its own declarative language.
+SSH is used to
+connect to remote servers to perform its provisioning tasks.
 [Ansible](https://www.ansible.com) is used to install the EC2 instance
 with a Docker daemon.
-The Ansible software is a tool for provisioning, managing
-configuration and deploying applications using its own declarative language.
-SSH
-is used to connect to remote servers to perform its provisioning tasks.
+In addition, a PostgreSQL server is installed on the EC2
+instance which will host the database that GigaDB uses to manage information
+abouts its datasets.
+Note that this setup for a staging instance of GigaDB is
+different to a local GigaDB application whose PostgreSQL database is provided by
+a custom Docker container.

 #### Ansible setup and configuration